nelilly/100-days-of-node/README.md

 1. Create a script named `add.js`
 1. Write a function that adds two number
 1. Console.log the results of adding two numbers

+### 003 Use the Node REPL
+REPL stands for `Read Evaluate Print Loop`.
+The REPL session provides a way to quickly test simple JavaScript code.

+1. Create a directory named `003`
+1. Create a script named `repl.js`
+1. Write a script that enters a REPL session
+1. Have the script console.log a message on exiting the REPL session
+1. Run your REPL script
+1. Console.log the `global` variable
+1. Add a variable to the `global` variable
+1. Console.log your new variable

 ## Resources
 - [Learn Node.js - Full Tutorial for Beginners](https://www.youtube.com/watch?v=RLtyhwFtXQA) (video), freeCodeCamp